 1. Chaugan to Billing Trek

-There is a proper road to reach Billing which is the take-off point for Paragliding but you can also choose to trek which passes from forests, a small waterfall and you will reach Billing in the next 3-4 hrs from Chaugan.
+There is a road to reach Billing, the take-off point for Paragliding, but you can also choose to trek that passes from forests, a small waterfall.
+You will get to Billing in the next 3-4 hrs from Chaugan.

 The Trek grade is Beginner’s level.